JayaAnim/kdbe/README.md

 # Release notes

+- `v130`:
+  - Fixes `kbde.django.sass.middleware` so that responses without a `content` attribute are ignored.
 - `v129`:
   - Adds field to `kbde.automotive.estimate` for unique sequence number.
   - Updates to `kbde.django.views.AjaxView` so that POST requests can be handled through AJAX.
 This is disabled by default, but can be enabled.